Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: II. Angular Power Spectra and Likelihood: Data Analysis

 Figure~\ref{fig:chance_corr_bias} shows the mean and standard deviation of the difference between the cleaned and original pure CMB power spectra from both sets of simulations.
 In each case we use the mean of the six cross-spectra as our best power spectrum estimate, as for the real data.
 In general the spread in the cleaned-minus-original difference is smaller for the Planck Observed simulations.
 For fixed templates the size of the chance correlation scales with the square root of the input CMB power, and the measured power generally falls low of the \lcdm\ best-fit model, particularly at $\ell=2$ and $\ell\simeq20-25$.
 For $\ell=2$, in particular, the spread in power from the chance correlation is a significant fraction of the measured power.
+Since the error estimates scale with the power, and the Planck Observed power is lower overall than the \lcdm\ model for $\ell < 30$, the Planck Observed uncertainties are lower relative to those of the model.

 If the chance correlation was a random effect that was unrelated to the CMB signal we could attempt to correct for it in a single realization by subtracting the mean values for one of the sets of points shown in Figure~\ref{fig:chance_corr_bias}.
 However, we find that applying a bias correction to the cleaned spectra in this way does not in fact lead to better recovery of any quantities derived from the power spectrum.